 - Poisonous Plants: Plants like poison ivy can also cause hive outbreaks in dogs.

-Conventional treatment usually involves the use of an antihistamine such as Benadryl.
+Usually, the vet will use an antihistamine such as Benadryl to help relieve itching, swelling and other symptoms associated with hives.
 In severe cases, corticosteroids may be prescribed.

-If an acute case of canine hives is caused by ingestion of certain food, a dose of Milk of Magnesia can be used to remove the food quickly from the digestive system.
+If an acute case of canine hives is caused by eating certain food, a dose of Milk of Magnesia can be used to remove the food quickly from the digestive system.

-If an acute case of hives is caused by certain topical insecticide or medicated shampoo, bathe the dog and rinse thoroughly to remove the chemical from the dog’s skin and hair.
+If an acute case of hives is caused by certain topical insecticide or medicated shampoo, use a mild dog shampoo to bathe the dog and rinse thoroughly to remove the chemical from the dog’s skin and hair.

 Home Remedies for Dog Hives

-Minor outbreaks of canine hives without any swelling can be treated using home remedies.
+Minor outbreaks of hives without any swelling can be treated using home remedies.
 The purpose is to relieve the itchiness and make the dog feel more comfortable.
+The hives usually disappear in a day or so.

 Oat is soothing and can be used as a topical treatment for hives.
 If you have oatmeal at home, just boil some in water until it forms a wet paste.
 Let it cool and apply it directly onto the hives.